 - Allow you to enter the Neutral Zone (like the Black Forest) of transitions and change, according to William Bridges.

-- How do successful endings help you progress professionally and personally?
+- Is there a successful ending that you can recall that helped you progress professionally and personally?

 Let’s continue the change and transitions conversation by having a chat.
-Contact Deb at DebNystrom@REVELN.com or call Deb.
+Contact me at DebNystrom@REVELN.com or call Deb.

 * Credit for this acceptance and endings observation goes to Pat Milland via Patricia Wall.